bytegoose/ai/llm-research/README.md

-# This the latest status of LLMs models, architectures, presented as step by step course
+# This the latest status of LLMs models, architectures, presented as step by step

 ## Model Training
 ## Model Serving/ Inference